loopbackio/loopback-next/examples/todo-list/README.md

       log-extension: An example extension project for LoopBack 4.
       rpc-server: A basic RPC server using a made-up protocol.
       express-composition: A simple Express application that uses LoopBack 4 REST API.
+      greeter-extension: An example showing how to implement the extension point/extension pattern.
     ```

 2. Switch to the directory.